bclemtson02/Missing_in_SD/map2.md

 ---
 layout: page
-title: Map 2
+title: ArcGIS Dashboard
 ---

-# Second Map
-Explain or embed the second map here.
+This is where we will need to embed our Dashboard.